 As a general financial principle, it is important to be able to postpone gratification.
 You have to be able to delay getting the stuff you want today, so you can save for tomorrow.

-But let’s consider a scenario.
+But let’s consider a scenario that might justify instant gratification.

 Jack is a very financially responsible person.
 He has six months of savings in the bank for any emergencies, and he is dutifully investing 20% of his income into his Roth IRA and 401(k).
 He is debt free except for his mortgage.

 But Jack doesn’t earn a ton of money, so after investing 20% of his income and paying his mortgage, utilities and such, his expendable income is only $500 per month.
 But Jack has been a very good boy for a very long time, so he has decided to treat himself with a media room.
 Between the 85 inch television, surround sound system, seats, movie posters, and the popcorn machine, the project will cost $10,000.
 Jack should probably just accept the fact that he can’t really afford such a fancy media room, but he has promised himself that he will eschew any more extravagant purchases.
-No vacations and no new cars for Jack.
+No vacations and no new cars for Jack for the foreseeable future.

 Let’s figure out a way to get Jack his new media room.